sohit-agarwal/Wexflow/README.md

 - **Script tasks:** These tasks allows execute custom tasks written in C# or VB.

 At this time, Wexflow only supports sequential execution of tasks but more complex scenarios like DoWhile, DoIf, parallel tasks execution and so on are in the todo list and are comming soon.

+# Is Wexflow an ETL system?

+You may think that Wexflow is rather an ETL system than a workflow engine.
+Well, the answer is that you can do ETL with Wexflow and even more.
+The spirit of Wexflow is to offer generic functionalities in a way that you can do pretty much whatever you want.
+With Wexflow, you can do ETL and even more through custom tasks and sequential/flowchart workflows.

+# Why not Workflow Foundation?

+WF (Windows Workflow Foundation) is a Microsoft technology for defining, executing and managing workflows.

+WF is a proprietary solution and comes with a limited number of built-in activities.

+What I want to do is to bring an open source alternative with a bunch of built-in tasks that can be used within a workflow.

+Here are the strengths of Wexflow vs WF:

+- Open source.
+- Comes with 29 built-in tasks.
+- Worklow events (OnSuccess, OnWarning and OnError).
+- Will be possible to add DoIf in DoIf, DoIf in DoWhile, DoWhile in DoIf and DoWhile in DoWhile.
+- Will work under Linux and Android (.NET Core/Mono).
+- Will be possible to manage workflows in any website through Wexflow Web Manager.

 # Prerequisites